Dirichlet forms on unconstrained Sierpinski carpets

-A crucial observation is that $(\mcE,\mcF)$ is closed if and only if the associated extended quadratic form is lower-semicontinuous.
-See \cite{D}, Proposition 12.16 for a proof.
-By some well known properties of $\Gamma$-convergence (See \cite{D}, Proposition 6.8, Theorem 8.5 and Theorem 11.10), we know that $\Gamma$-convergence on $L^2(K,\mu)$ is weak in the following sense.
+A crucial observation is that $(\mcE,\mcF)$ is closed if and only if the associated quadratic form $\mcE$ is \emph{lower-semicontinuous}.
+See \cite[Proposition 12.16]{D} for a proof.
+By some well known properties of $\Gamma$-convergence (See \cite[Proposition 6.8, Theorems 8.5 and 11.10]{D}), we know that $\Gamma$-convergence on $L^2(K,\mu)$ is weak in the following sense.